2 Choices That Can Make This Next Year The Best Year of Your LifeBy Dr. Margaret Paul

 2) The intent to protect against the pain of rejection, abandonment, engulfment, or failure through some form of controlling behavior.

-Our intent to learn/love or protect/control determines our experience in any given moment.
+Our intent to learn about love or to avoid and control determines our experience in any given moment.

 Hilary and Alice are both married with children.
 Both women work as nurses, but, as with Alan and Martin, this is where the similarity ends.
 Hilary and Alice have similar life challenges in both work and family, yet to look at Hilary you would think she doesn't have a care in the world.